tysonlt/AxeFxControl/README.md

 		// Declare an instance of this class above your setup() function.
 		// Optionally register a notification callback, optionally turn on auto-refresh,
-		// and then just call 'Axe.update();' in the main loop and you are ready to roll.
+		// and then just call Axe.update() in the main loop and you are ready to roll.
 		AxeSystem();

 		// You must call begin with a hardware serial such as Serial1.
 Optionally set the